Walgreens The Thread

 When to see your healthcare provider for toenail fungus

-Over-the-counter topical medications and home remedies aren’t always effective.
+Over-the-counter topical medications and home remedies aren’t always effective for toenail fungus, and people with other health conditions, such as diabetes, should seek medical care.
+In some cases, an oral medication may be necessary to help clear the infection.
 If your toenail fungus doesn’t respond to home treatment or keeps coming back, see your healthcare provider, who may recommend a prescription topical treatment or an oral antifungal medication, such as itraconazole or terbinafine.
-Oral antifungal medications typically need to be taken for at least three months to clear up the infection, but in some cases, it may only take around six weeks.
+Oral antifungal medications typically need to be taken for about six to twelve weeks, but in some cases, it may take about four months to clear up the infection.

 Explore more